How to relieve or remove muscle knots yourself?

 Cramp in my thigh, muscle knot?

-Recently I was out jogging when a stabbing pain started coming up in my quadriceps (thigh) near the end.
+Recently, I was out jogging when a stabbing pain started coming up in my quadriceps (thigh) near the end.
 I did finish the 10-kilometer loop (which was perhaps not very wise).
-I had no idea why I had suddenly gotten this feeling and decided not to pay much attention to it.
+I had no idea why I had suddenly gotten this feeling and decided not to pay much attention.
 It would go away on its own…

-After a few days of rest, I decided to again put on my running shoes.
+After a few days of rest, I again put on my running shoes.
 In good spirits and without pain, I ran the first kilometers smoothly, at a pretty good pace.

-I decided to take some extra rest to get rid of this ailment hopefully.
+I decided to take some extra rest to get rid of this ailment.

 Remove muscle knots

-Fast forward to the next attempt at painless walking.
-Again I left smoothly, and everything seemed to go smoothly.
-However, after 2.5 km, I had to stop my journey, and I had to walk home again with the necessary effort and pain.
+Fast forward to the next attempt at painless running.
+Again, I left smoothly, and everything seemed to go smoothly.
+However, after 2.5 km, I had to stop my journey and walk home again with the necessary effort and pain.

 In the meantime, I had ridden a few times on the mountain bike.
 Strangely enough, I did not experience any pain in my upper leg while cycling.
-I even did a tough mountain bike ride in Houffalize with no pain or ailments.
+I even rode a rugged mountain bike route in Houffalize without pain or ailments.

-Because I like to alternate my training sessions on the bike with a round of jogging, it made me a bit despondent.
-In the meantime, I decided to bring this problem up to my doctor.
+It made me sad because I like to alternate my training sessions on the bike with a round of jogging.

 Because I am often involved with sports, health, and everything around it, it suddenly occurred to me one evening… Could it be a muscle knot?

-Now the pain afterward was almost as bad as the pain at the time.
-So you can compare the feeling to a cramp in a muscle that lasts for a long time and remains in a cramped state.
+Now, the pain afterward was almost as bad as the pain at the time.
+So you can compare the feeling to a cramp in a muscle that lasts for a long time and remains cramped.

 How do you relieve a muscle knot?

-Recently I wrote an article about foam rollers.
+Recently, I wrote an article about foam rollers.
 You can use this to train or to recover your muscles.
 But I suddenly remembered that you could also remove stubborn muscle knots with this.
-It was my last hope to get rid of the pain of walking finally.
+It was my last hope to finally get rid of the pain when running or even walking.

 I’m not the biggest fan of massages, and I certainly don’t like someone else massaging me.
 So I would fix it myself.

 With the help of a foam roller, I massaged my thigh for ten minutes.
 Not only the location of the pain but also the entire area around it.
-I repeated this a few times in the evening when I was sitting on the couch.
-I’m not a doctor or a physiotherapist, so I hoped my analysis of the problem was correct, that it really was a muscle knot.
+I repeated this a few times in the evening while sitting on the couch.
+I’m not a doctor or a physiotherapist, so I hoped my analysis of the problem was correct, that it was a muscle knot.

 Relieve a muscle knot with a foam roller

-The only way to know if it had helped was to go for another walk.
-I left with a scarred heart.
+The only way to know if it had helped was to go for another run.
+I left with not too much confidence.

-I had planned to run a little slower than my usual pace, and it all went very smoothly.
-After about 2.5 miles, I was still jogging painlessly.
-I wasn’t confident in the good outcome yet, but it was a good sign anyway.
+I planned to run a little slower than usual, and it all went very smoothly.
+After about 2.5 km, I was still jogging painlessly.
+I wasn’t confident in the excellent outcome, but it was a good sign.

-I can tell you that after a little over 9 km, I came home without pain and with a very good feeling.
+I can tell you that after a little over 9 km, I came home without pain and with an excellent feeling.
 My muscle knot was gone!

-I was very relieved that my problem was solved with a few simple massages.
-Depending on what is wrong with you, massage with a foam roller may solve your problem.
+I was relieved that my problem was solved with a few simple massages.
+Massage with a foam roller may solve your problem, depending on what is wrong with you.
 Of course, your situation may be slightly different, so massaging may not be the right solution.

 You can’t usually go wrong with massage, so it’s worth trying before you look for other and perhaps more complicated solutions.
 If you cannot get rid of your cramps, pain, or injuries, it is advisable to consult a doctor or physiotherapist.